Keyclic/keyclic-sdk/dart/doc/FeedbackApi.md

 var api_instance = FeedbackApi();
 var xKeyclicApp = xKeyclicApp_example; // String |
-var person = ; // String | The identifier of the resource formatted as GUID string. var acceptLanguage = acceptLanguage_example; // String |
+var person = ; // String | The identifier of the resource.
+var acceptLanguage = acceptLanguage_example; // String |
 var xKeyclicAppVersion = xKeyclicAppVersion_example; // String |
-var category = ; // String | The identifier of the resource formatted as GUID string. var after = 2013-10-20T19:20:30+01:00; // DateTime |
+var category = ; // String | The identifier of the resource.
+var after = 2013-10-20T19:20:30+01:00; // DateTime |
 var before = 2013-10-20T19:20:30+01:00; // DateTime |
 var geoHash[] = geoHash[]_example; // String |
-var geoNear = geoNear_example; // String | One latitude, one longitude and one radius (in meters) serialized and separated by a plus or a minus sign. var order = order_example; // String | var organization = ; // String | The identifier of the resource formatted as GUID string. var state = state_example; // String | var visibility[] = visibility[]_example; // String |
+var geoNear = geoNear_example; // String | One latitude, one longitude and one radius (in meters) serialized and separated by a plus or a minus sign. var order = order_example; // String | var organization = ; // String | The identifier of the resource. var state = state_example; // String |
+var visibility[] = visibility[]_example; // String |
 var page = 56; // int | Page of the overview.